ralph-irving/tcz-jivelite/README.md

 https://flirc.tv/product/flirc/

-You'll need to load one of the flirc config from another computer.
-Start with the fcfg in **ralphy_jivelite_flirc_map.zip** first and if you get multiple key presses for one press then try the other config in **ralphy_jivelite_flirc_map_debounce.zip**
+You'll need to load one of the flirc config files from another computer.
+Start with the fcfg file in **ralphy_jivelite_flirc_map.zip** and if you get multiple key presses for one press then try the other config in **ralphy_jivelite_flirc_map_debounce.zip**

 Both files are available in the repository.